russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-2.md

 ## Performance

-The car successfully completed the race and was overall one of the fastest, most durable designs.
-Watch as it crosses the finish line below.
+The car successfully completed the race and was overall the fastest, most agile design.
+Watch as it speeds around an obstacle and safely crosses the finish line below.

 <div style="text-align: center;">
     <img src="/images/competition.gif" alt="racecar GIF" style="max-width:100%; height:auto; width:75%; justify-content: center;">